Mindfulness Challenge Day #4

 Meditation didn’t initially come easily for me.
 One of the biggest challenges I had was dealing with boredom and restlessness.
 As a driven and ambitious person, I sometimes felt that meditating was a waste of time, and wondered if anything was actually happening.

-What I have found is that having a community to meditate with is key to doing it more easily and consistently – which is why I love running online programs like this!
+I have found that having a community to meditate with is key to doing it more easily and consistently – which is why I love running online programs like this mindfulness challenge!